 - Small camcorders are easy to carry, but usually have tiny batteries that last less than an hour.
 If I were buying equipment, I would get a slightly larger camcorder with the biggest (longest lasting) batteries available.

 - Editing the raw video and creating the final product is 50+% of the entire project.
 For anything more complex than what we did here, we would get a copy of Adobe Premiere (or it's equivalent).
 Premiere, while more complex to use, makes editing videos much easier and includes easy-to-use, smart file compression software, saving hours of trial-and-error at the end of the project.

 - While not needed for this project, some lighting equipment would make it easier to shoot in less than ideal locations.
 Rather than having to move the speakers around until the lighting looked OK, you could move or add some lighting instead.
 Check out photographic magazines for articles on how to create inexpensive lighting solutions.

-While we now use YouTube & Vimeo to host videos, back in 2002 we needed to provide many different file formats and sizes to meet the varied needs of our visitors.
+While Internet connection speeds are no longer a big issue, back in 2002 we needed to provide many different file formats and sizes to meet the varied needs of our visitors.